BOBANOVIORGANI/solaron-0bab6/content/pages/solarpower-b1.md

     colors: colors-a
     backgroundSize: full
     title: About B1
-    text: >
+    text: >+
       Introducing the future of smart charging.

       Charge anytime, anywhere with SolarPower B1.
-Charge your devices wirelessly and plug in with a wired dock.
+Charge your devices secure and plug in with a wired dock.
 It has a 100% efficiency rating to guarantee a secure and reliable charge.
 And because it is a PowerBank, you can charge the SolarPower B1 and charge your phone simultaneously for up to six devices at a time.
 “Life on the go is always a challenge''.
-For some, it’s being able to charge one’s devices wirelessly.
+For some, it’s being able to charge devices fast.
 For others it's something second.

       Don’t be put in the dark just because you ran out of battery.
 Now you can